m3hari/link-preview/README.md

 - [ ] Add tests
 - [ ] Send errors to Sentry
+- [ ] Support Vidieos and other content-types
 - [ ] **PERF** Use network streams to improve performance without fully loading a page as implemented here https://github.com/velocityzen/meta-extractor

 Note: You can use the `getMeta` function in `<root>/get-meta.js` to process a link with out using the service.